joomla/Manual/versioned_docs/version-5.0/building-extensions/components/component-examples/example-form-component.md

 There are comments throughout the code to help you understand it, and brief summaries of the main source files are provided below.

+## Administrator service provider

-## administrator/components/com_exampleform/services/provider.php
+Path: administrator/components/com_exampleform/services/provider.php

 This is boilerplate code for a basic MVC component.
 For components this file is placed under /administrator in the Joomla filesystem.
 If you want to understand it fully then read the [Dependency Injection](../../../general-concepts/dependency-injection/index.md) section.

 From this file Joomla instantiates default [Extension and Dispatcher classes](../../../general-concepts/extension-and-dispatcher/index.md), and an MVC Factory class which creates Model, View and Controller classes for our component.

-## Display Controller (components/com_exampleform/src/Controller/DisplayController.php)
+## Site Display Controller

+Path: components/com_exampleform/src/Controller/DisplayController.php

 This is what is run when you go to your site page which displays the form (ie navigate to the URL `.../index.php/component/exampleform`).

 It gets the associated Model and View classes, and calls display() on the View instance.

-## Exampleform View (components/com_exampleform/src/View/Exampleform/HtmlView.php)
+## Site Exampleform View

+Path: components/com_exampleform/src/View/Exampleform/HtmlView.php

 This calls the model to set up the form, then calls display() to run the tmpl file.

-## Exampleform Model (components/com_exampleform/src/Model/ExampleformModel.php)
+## Site Exampleform Model

+Path: components/com_exampleform/src/Model/ExampleformModel.php

 This sets up the form as described in [Forms](../../../general-concepts/forms/index.md).

-## Exampleform tmpl file (components/com_exampleform/tmpl/exampleform/default.php)
+## Site Exampleform tmpl file

+Path: components/com_exampleform/tmpl/exampleform/default.php

 This uses the [Web Asset Manager](../../../general-concepts/web-asset-manager.md) to set up the scripts for client-side validation.